-As a result, the Debtors request that they should have the authority, but not direction, to pay Critical Vendor Claims subject to the Critical Vendor Claims Cap, a substantial amount of which would be paid ahead of general unsecured creditors even absent the relief requested in the motion.
-Providing the Debtors with the ability to pay these claims will help maximize the value of the estates as it will allow the Debtors to more efficiently and effectively operate their business by being able to secure more favorable trade terms with their vendors.
+27. As a result, the Debtors request that they should have the authority, but not direction, to pay Critical Vendor Claims subject to the Critical Vendor Claims Cap, a substantial amount of which would be paid ahead of general unsecured creditors even absent the relief requested in the motion.
+Providing the Debtors with the ability to pay these claims will help maximize the value of the estates as it will allow the Debtors to more efficiently and effectively conduct their business affairs by being able to secure more favorable trade terms with their vendors.

-D. Paying Critical Vendor Claims is authorized under sections 1107(a) and 1108 of the Bankruptcy Code.
+IV.
+Paying Critical Vendor Claims is Authorized Under Sections 1107(a) and 1108 of the Bankruptcy Code.

-- 29. The Debtors, operating their businesses as debtors in possession under Bankruptcy Code sections 1107(a) and 1108, are fiduciaries "holding the bankruptcy estate[s] and operating the business[es] for the benefit of [its] creditors and (if the value justifies) equity owners."
+- 28. The Debtors, conducting their business affairs as debtors in possession under Bankruptcy Code sections 1107(a) and 1108, are fiduciaries "holding the bankruptcy estate[s] and operating the business[es] for the benefit of [their] creditors and (if the value justifies) equity owners."
 In re CoServ, L.L.C., 273 B.R.
 487, 497 (Bankr.
 N.D.
 Tex.
 2002).
-Implicit in the duties of a chapter 11 debtor in possession is the duty "to protect and preserve the estate, including an operating business's going-concern value."
-Id. - 30.
+Implicit in the duties of a chapter 11 debtor in possession is the duty "to protect and preserve the estate," which includes a business's going-concern value.
+Id. - 29.
 Courts have noted that there are instances in which a debtor in possession can fulfill its fiduciary duty "only . . . by the preplan satisfaction of a prepetition claim."
 Id.
+The

-The CoServ court specifically noted that preplan satisfaction of prepetition claims would be a valid exercise of a debtor's fiduciary duty when the payment "is the only means to effect a substantial enhancement of the estate," and also when the payment was to "sole suppliers of a given product."
+CoServ court specifically noted that preplan satisfaction of prepetition claims would be a valid exercise of a debtor's fiduciary duty when the payment "is the only means to effect a substantial enhancement of the estate," and also when the payment was to "sole suppliers of a given product."